-The 2017 Nonprofit Communication Conference will be back on October 6th!
-This year we will be focusing on going 'Back to Basics,' drawing on aspects that initially inspired our work and helped launch our organizations.
+The 2017 Nonprofit Communication Conference was held on October 6th!
+This year, we focused on going on going 'Back to Basics,' drawing on aspects that initially inspired our work and helped launch our organizations.

 This study serves as a companion report to Drury University’s 2014 Nonprofit Impact Study and focuses on congregations as part of the nonprofit sector and their engagement in social services, volunteer activity, and other forms of civic activity.
 It also complements the Missouri State University studies on social capital and civic engagement by exploring how congregations foster member interaction (bonding social capital) and member engagement with the community (bridging social capital).

 As the nonprofit and civic sectors experience rapid growth in scope and influence, there is an increasing need for well-trained men and women who can lead with passion and strategy.
 The Master of Nonprofit and Civic Leadership is an interdisciplinary program that brings students together with hands-on experience.